Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Related work

-\paragraph{Leveraging game data to enhance VLMs reasoning capabilities} Game environments provide well-defined rules and mechanics that are easy to verify.
-However, existing work has not fully leveraged the potential of game environments in visual reasoning data construction. \citet{reed2022generalist} trains a general agent by tokenizing game images and action sequences, but this method relies on expensive reinforcement learning expert trajectory data, and after training, it is difficult to achieve zero-shot generalization across different game tasks; \citet{cao2024physgame} attempts to use online game videos to build datasets but is limited by the high cost of manual labeling; \citet{paglieri2024balrog,zhang2024ing,zhang2025videogamebench}all established interactive gaming environments for Vision-Language Models, but these were used exclusively for evaluation purposes.
-Similarly, \citet{li2024vcbench}, although it generates procedural game videos for model evaluation, does not generate reasoning process data suitable for training.
+\textbf{Using game data to enhance VLMs reasoning capabilities} Game environments provide well-defined rules and mechanics that are easy to verify.
+However, existing work has not fully leveraged the potential of game environments in visual reasoning data construction. \citet{reed2022generalist} trains a general agent by tokenizing game images and action sequences, but it is difficult to generalize on out-of-domain game tasks and this method relies on expensive expert trajectory data; \citet{paglieri2024balrog,zhang2024ing,zhang2025videogamebench,li2024vcbench} all established gaming environments for Vision-Language Models, but these were used exclusively for evaluation purposes.
 These limitations indicate that how to effectively use game data to enhance the reasoning ability of visual language models remains a critical problem that needs to be addressed.
 Table \ref{tab:reasoning_datasets_cmp} provides a comparison of existing game reasoning benchmarks.